jenna-jordan/jenna-jordan.github.io/_posts/2025-10-15-data-mesh-dbt.md

 bibliography: 2025-10-15-data-mesh-dbt.bib
 toc:
   - name: A brief history of data mesh (and further resources)
-  - name: Why data mesh + dbt?
+  - name: Why data mesh and dbt
   - name: The 4 principles of data mesh
     subsections:
       - name: Domain Ownership